48 Hours in Guerneville, California

 And for a completely different perspective on redwood trees, it’s about a 10-mile drive south to Sonoma Canopy Tours in the nearby town of Occidental.
 Discover panoramic views while soaring above a redwood forest on a unique course of seven zip lines, two sky bridges, a magnificent spiral staircase, and a rappel back to the forest floor.

-For a variety of comfort food at its best, head about three miles west from Guerneville on Highway 116 to the neighboring town of Monte Rio, where the Northwood Restaurant and Bar features a redwood dining room and a spacious outdoor patio and bar.
+Or, head about three miles west from Guerneville on Highway 116 to the neighboring town of Monte Rio, where the Northwood Restaurant and Bar also features a variety of comfort food at its best, in a redwood dining room and a spacious outdoor patio and bar.
 The restaurant is part of the Northwood Golf Club, with an enticing par 36 nine-hole course that’s flanked by redwood trees, making it one of the most scenic and challenging golf courses open to the public.

 Or, also in Monte Rio, eat at the Rio Café Take 2, located on the deck of a historic World War II Quonset hut that’s covered with colorful giant murals of the region.
 Soak in the sun, river, and redwoods while you eat.
 Lunch includes a selection of salads, burgers, sausages, hot dogs, sandwiches, and both vegetarian and kid-sized options.

 Or, work out the kinks with a session at Riverbed Yoga.
-Located just off Guerneville’s Main Street, it offers drop-in rates for a variety of yoga styles and levels, as wall as private sessions and intuitive readings.
+Located just off Guerneville’s Main Street, it offers drop-in rates for a variety of yoga styles and levels, as well as private sessions and intuitive readings.

 On the River